parabirb/sus93/README.md

 # sus93
-sus93 is a lightweight and shitty package manager for windows 93.
+sus93 is a lightweight and sussy package manager for windows 93.

 ## usage
 ### installation